 Ever wondered why lenders ask for a copy of your bank statements when you apply for credit?
-It’s because they need to assess your cash flow to determine whether you can actually service the loan.
+It’s because they need to assess your cash flow to determine whether you can actually service the loan and make your repayments.
 If your discretionary spendingthe fun stuff is draining your bank account every pay, it could indicate that your current lifestyle can't support any additional repayments.

-Likewise, if your living expenses are astronomical, it would be irresponsible for a lender to grant you a loan that you simply can't afford to pay back, particularly if it might adversely impact your life.
+Likewise, if your living expenses are astronomical, it would be irresponsible for a lender to grant you a loan for a holiday, wedding or home renovation that you simply can't afford to pay back, particularly if it might adversely impact your life.